lzwjava/blog-source/resume.md

 * 5 or more years of experience: Chinese, English, Writing, Java, Algorithm, Test-driven Development, Cloud Computing, DevOps, Backend Development
 * 3 to 4 years of experience: Cantonese, iOS Development, Android Development
-* 1 to 2 years of experience: Product Management, Machine Learning, Frontend Development
+* 1 to 2 years of experience: Product Management, Machine Learning, Frontend Development, Big Data
-* less than 1 year of experience: Big Data
+* less than 1 year of experience: Japanese

 ## Tools